chrisfanucchi/reading-notes/README.md

 # This is my reading notes repo!

 ## About Me
 I have been programming since the third grade, learning hexadecimal and binary right alongside decimal as a young kid.
-I programmed in several languages of the years, to include Assembly/Machine Code, Pascal, Visual Basic for Application, Java, and Python.
+I programmed in several languages over the years, to include Assembly/Machine Code, Pascal, Visual Basic for Application, Java, and Python.
 However, the information technology require recency.
 Thus, I am here brushing up on my skillset and learning what's new in the industry of software development. :smile:

 ## Class Notes
 #### Growth Mindset